adj59-dev/adj59-dev.github.io/_posts/2025-08-04-reading-nielsen-and-chuang:-chapter-3.md

 Unpredictable Iterations: https://gwern.net/doc/cs/computable/1972-conway.pdf <br>
 Fractran: https://www.cs.unc.edu/~stotts/COMP210-s23/madMath/Conway87.pdf

-I found reading Minsky section 7.2 to be helpful in understanding what this question is asking us to do (and why it may be useful), which is to find a way of representing a given Turing machine's state diagram (the set of quintuples that represent its states, inputs, and outputs) as a unique number that can be used by a universal Turing machine to simulate this specific Turing machine.
+I found reading Minsky section 7.2 to be helpful in understanding what this question is asking us to do (and why it may be useful), which is to find a way of representing a given Turing machine's "state diagram" (the set of quintuples that represent its states, inputs, and outputs, i.e. what QCQI authors call the "program") as a unique number that can be used by a universal Turing machine to simulate that specific Turing machine.
+The Fractran article discusses encoding data in the exponent of a prime number in the prime factorization of the integer, which is referenced in the hint for this exercise, but this doesn't appear to be the only way one might generate a "Turing number".

 ## The analysis of computational problems